DHAMUN/About/README.md

 But it's limited.
 Imagine.

 ```
-Imagine meetings where you didn't take attendance by running around with a spreadsheet.
-People take out there phones and mark themselves present, using a geolocation sensor in there phone.
+Imagine meetings where you didn't take attendance by running
+around with a spreadsheet.
+People take out there phones and
+mark themselves present, using a geolocation sensor in there phone.

 Imagine realtime tracking for resolution votes.
 No need to "tally the house or whatever."

-Imagine submitting a resolution online, and not needing to carry a USB around.
+Imagine submitting a resolution online, and not carrying a USB around.

 Imagine DHAMUN virtualized.
 Let's make this imagination a reality.
 ```

 Now that was nice.
 The point of this project is to create an ecosystem for DHAMUN, not a simple, pretty website.
+I've created a client you can check out in another repo.
+This is the start.

 This is DHAMUN Dev.